tlawson49/Minecraft/README.md

 #### Food

-Apple
-Baked Potato
-Beetroot
-Beetroot Soup
-Bread
-Carrot
-Chorus Fruit
-Cooked Chicken
-Cooked Cod
-Cooked Mutton
-Cooked Porkchop
-Cooked Rabbit
-Cooked Salmon
-Cookie
-Dried Kelp
-Enchanted Golden Apple
-Glow Berries
-Golden Apple
-Golden Carrot
-Honey Bottle
-Melon Slice
-Mushroom Stew
-Poisonous Potato
-Potato
-Pufferfish
-Pumpkin Pie
-Rabbit Stew
-Raw Beef
-Raw Chicken
-Raw Cod
-Raw Mutton
-Raw Porkchop
-Raw Rabbit
-Raw Salmon
-Rotten Flesh
-Spider Eye
-Steak
-Suspicious Stew
-Sweet Berries
-Tropical Fish
+- Apple

+- Baked Potato

+- Beetroot

+- Beetroot Soup

+- Bread

+- Carrot

+- Chorus Fruit

+- Cooked Chicken

+- Cooked Cod

+- Cooked Mutton

+- Cooked Porkchop

+- Cooked Rabbit

+- Cooked Salmon

+- Cookie

+- Dried Kelp

+- Enchanted Golden Apple

+- Glow Berries

+- Golden Apple

+- Golden Carrot

+- Honey Bottle

+- Melon Slice

+- Mushroom Stew

+- Poisonous Potato

+- Potato

+- Pufferfish

+- Pumpkin Pie

+- Rabbit Stew

+- Raw Beef

+- Raw Chicken

+- Raw Cod

+- Raw Mutton

+- Raw Porkchop

+- Raw Rabbit

+- Raw Salmon

+- Rotten Flesh

+- Spider Eye

+- Steak

+- Suspicious Stew

+- Sweet Berries

+- Tropical Fish

+### Mobs

+#### Passive Mobs:

+Passive mobs are harmless and will usually escape if attacked.
+They provide players with useful items if the proper tool is used (eg. shears to collect wool).
+Some mobs become passive only after they are tamed such as utility mobs.
+Some of these can also protect a player from hostile mobs.
+They have the ability to breed, so baby animals will frequent the area.

+- Sheep

+- Tropical Fish

+- Cow

+- Turtle

+- Fox

+- Villager

+- Bat

+- Wandering Trader

+- Chicken

+- Pufferfish

+- Cod

+- Donkey

+- Ocelot

+- Horse

+- Pig

+- Cat

+- Rabbit

+- Parrot

+- Salmon

+- Mule

+- Mooshroom

+- Skeleton Horse

+- Squid

+#### Neutral Mobs:

+Only when provoked would neutral mobs target a player.
+They do not attack the player and otherwise have distinct actions under normal circumstances.
+They even target other mobs.
+Untamed wolves, for instance, can attack any rabbits, sheep, baby turtles, and skeletons nearby.
+Many neutral mobs become hostile only when attacked first, but other neutral mobs have other ways of being provoked.
+Some may be naturally hostile with provocation.

+- Dolphin

+- Bee

+- Polar Bear

+- Iron Golem

+- Trader

+- llama

+- Spider

+- Llama

+- Cave Spider

+- Panda

+- Enderman

+- Wolf

+- Zombie Pigman

+#### Hostile Mobs:

+In Minecraft, hostile mobs are unsafe and vicious and will attack you within a certain range, normally 16 blocks.
+Some mobs are, however, able to spot you from 100 blocks away.
+Flying mobs will spawn overhead, like a Minecraft phantom, and try to swoop down and attack you.

+- Evoker

+- Ghast

+- Vindicator

+- Magma Cube

+- Pillager

+- Silverfish

+- Ravager

+- Skeleton

+- Vex

+- Slime

+- Chicken

+- Jockey

+- Spider Jockey

+- Endermite

+- Zombie

+- Guardian

+- Zombie Villager

+- Elder Guardian

+- Drowned

+- Shulker

+- Wither Skeleton

+- Skeleton Horseman

+- Witch

+- Husk	Hoglin

+- Stray	Piglin

+- Phantom	Creeper

+- Blaze

 ### Villagers